 The NVM-14 WPT requires 1x CR123A battery for operation.
 It can provide up to 50 hours.
 AA batteries are not recommended below temperatures of 20-degrees Celsius/-4-degrees Fahrenheit.
 Lithium-iron or equivalent batteries should be used for operation in extreme temperatures to preserve battery life and optimal performance.

 The NVM-14 monoculars are covered by ATN for a period of two years that starts from the original purchase date.
 The monocular must be registered with ATN.

 The NVM-14 WPT is a versatile monocular system that can work well as a weapon-mounted sight when paired with an optic.
-It has excellent night vision performance and good-enough recoil resistance to work well for varmint and predator hunting.
+It has excellent night vision performance and good-enough recoil resistance to work well as a varmint and predator hunting scope.
 The white phosphor screen provides a different experience that may benefit your needs.

 If you can get past that fact that you will need ATN equipment to make the most use out of your NVM-14 monocular, this setup will work well for you.

 The NVM-14-4 night vision monocular is another option if you feel the WPT is not the right one for you.

 - TRYBE PVS-14 Gen 3 WPT Night Vision Monocular Review

 - ATN NVM14-4 Night Vision Monocular Review